Princess Rongxian

-Princess Rongxian of the First Rank (June 20, 1673 – May 29, 1728), a princess of the Qing Dynasty, was the third daughter of her father the Kangxi Emperor and first daughter of her mother Consort Rong of the Magiya clan and held the title "Gulun Princess" (translated as "Princess of the First Rank").
+Princess Rongxian of the First Rank (固倫榮憲公主; June 20, 1673 – May 29, 1728), was a princess of the Qing dynasty of China.
+She was the third daughter of the Kangxi Emperor.

 Early life and family

 Born on June 20, 1673, in the Forbidden City, Beijing as the third daughter of the Kangxi Emperor, one of the Qing Dynasty's most influential rulers, and Consort Rong, a Manchu noblewoman of the Plain Yellow Banner Magiya clan.

 Married life

 In 1691, at the age of 18, Princess Rongxian married Örgen, a prince of the Mongol Barin tribe.
 This marriage was a strategic alliance aimed at securing Qing influence over the Mongol tribes, a critical aspect of Kangxi's frontier policy. Örgen, as an efu, was granted honors befitting the spouse of a Gulun Princess, including military and administrative roles, the marriage produced at least one son.

 Title and Status

 During this time, Kangxi, moved by his daughter's filial devotion and troubled by the serious illness of Prince Yinren, found solace in her presence.
 In recognition of her loyalty and service, upon his recovery, Kangxi bestowed upon Princess Heshuo Rongxian (translated as "Princess of the Second Rank") the noble title of Princess Rongxian of Gu Lun (translated as "Princess of the First Rank").